Dataset of GenAI-Assisted Information Problem Solving in Education: Usage Notes

 \section{Usage Notes}

-This dataset is best suited for research about IPS, as well as for detailed writing process analytics.
-Researchers can use the dialogues to infer planning, monitoring, evaluation, and adaptation processes across sessions.
-Because the interaction log data is pre‑labelled with SRL processes in FLoRA (using Bannert's SRL framework~\cite{bannert2007metakognition, lim2021temporal}), this data can also be used for SRL analysis to evaluate students cognition and metacognition activities during the learning.
+This dataset is best suited for research about IPS, including fine-grained analysis of students’ writing and revision processes during the synthesis/production stage while interacting with GenAI.
+Researchers can use the dialogue sequences—together with behavioural and writing logs—to examine indicators of planning, monitoring, evaluation, and adaptation across sessions.
+Because the interaction log data is pre-labelled with learning-action categories (Table~\ref{tab:learning_action}), it can be used to analyse students' IPS behaviours at a fine temporal granularity.
+Researchers interested in SRL process-level analysis can further map sequences of learning actions to Bannert-aligned cognitive and metacognitive SRL processes by applying an established process library (see Fan et al.~\cite{fan2022towards}).

 Building on these process measures, the dataset also enables rich GenAI interaction studies and performance modelling.
 Prompting strategies, query refinement, and response uptake can be characterized using dialogue features such as turn length, intent categories, reformulation frequency, and evaluation moves, which can then be connected to subsequent writing actions in the trace data.
 These micro‑level behaviours, along with GenAI usage patterns, can be related to macro‑level results such as proposal scores, while controlling for prior knowledge and background survey variables.